susanforme/blog/CONTRIBUTING.md

-# Contributing to Saral Theme
+# Contributing to Spring Breeze

-Thank you for your interest in contributing to Saral Theme!
+Thank you for your interest in contributing to Spring Breeze!
 We welcome contributions from the community.

 All kinds of contributions are welcome no matter the size.